toshiakit/Pollster/README.md

 ### All politics is local

-It is more important to see the local trend rather than national trend.
+It is more important to see the local trend rather than the national trend.
 So use the polls from Florida alone to see the local Obama Job Approval trend.

 ![Florida 13th - Local Obama Job Approval](html/pollster_04.png)